nguyenph88/AutoDropBox/README.md

 Initialization:
 --------------
+I don't intend to let script kiddies to use the code, so yeah, a little bit of configuration will help make the program run.
+Otherwise, it is just a nonsense piece of code.

 How to initialize the projects:
 - All config and structure in pom.xml
 - Initialize: mvn clean install
 - Link Eclipse config/libs: mvn eclipse:eclipse
 - Import directly from Eclipse
 - Make a Source Folder